laurailonaa/learn-languages-fullstack-project/README.md

 - Admin view for maintenancing the word lists and categories
   - Add words, languages and categories to the game
   - Update or delete existing words

+- Visually intuitive design
+- Scales flexibly for web and mobile views

 The app is available on render.com:
 [https://fullstack-project-app.onrender.com/](https://my-fullstack-app-juqr.onrender.com/)